-In fact, a 5-string bass opens up a lot of doors in this regard.
+In fact, a 5-string bass opens up many doors in this regard.

-For example, if you’re in a band that uses drop-A riffs, this wouldn’t be possible without a 5-string bass.
+For example, if you’re in a band with drop-A riffs, this wouldn’t be possible without a 5-string bass.
 Well, it is, but it’s not a very good idea to do this.

 If you dropped your E-string on a 4-string bass all the way down to A, that’s 3-and-a-half steps down!
 That’s insane!

-If you plan to play songs in these low tunings, just get a 5-string bass; you’ll thank yourself and sound much, much better in the process.
+If you plan to play songs in these low tunings, get a 5-string bass; you’ll thank yourself and sound much better in the process.
 It’s worth the investment.

 4. You Can Use The Low-String As An Anchor or Thumbrest

-One of my favorite perks of using a 5-string bass is being able to position my thumb on the low-B string.
+One of my favorite perks of using a 5-string bass is positioning my thumb on the low-B string.